submariner-io/submariner-website/src/content/community/releases/_index.en.md

 * Fixed an issue with detecting Calico CNI interface after node reboot.
 * The Service Discovery CoreDNS ClusterIP service now also defines a TCP port to support TCP retries after truncation per RFC1035 and RFC2181.
+* Fixed an issue with Service Discovery that caused a new `EndpointSlice` to be created when the labels on the exporting `Service` were updated.

 ## v0.17.2